 If the bread and butter of your company rely on the net and your website, securing your website from hackers and cyber-attacks is in the highest order of your standard operating procedures.
 In the past few months, an alarming number of businesses lost huge amounts of money due to the proliferation of website hackers.
 Such instances may be prevented if security procedures are observed.
+System disruptions and cyber attacks are inevitable, but only when your IT Support DO NOT proactively monitor your overall IT system.
+When everybody does their part in securing the business, these threats can always be kept at bay.

 An updated website is very important if you wish to keep your business safe online.
 If you use lots of plugins on your online assets, there will be a huge chance that you will have to regularly update these plugins and other apps that you’ve put in your website.